Sir Richard Butler, 5th Baronet

 Sir Richard Butler, 5th Baronet (1699 – 25 November 1771) was an Irish politician and baronet.

 Early life

 He was the eldest son of James Butler and Frances (née Abney) Parker Butler.
 His mother was the widow of Sir John Parker, who lived at Fermoyle in County Longford.

 His father was the second son of Sir Thomas Butler, 3rd Baronet and his mother was a daughter of Sir Edward Abney, MP for Leicester.

 Career

-Butler represented Carlow County in the Irish House of Commons from 1730 to 1761.
+Butler represented County Carlow in the Irish House of Commons from 1730 to 1761.

 In 1732, he succeeded his uncle Pierce as baronet.

 Personal life

 In 1728, he married Henrietta Percy (1701–1794), daughter of Sir Henry Percy and Eliza (née Paul) Percy.
 Her grandfather was Sir Anthony Percy, Lord Mayor of London in 1699.
 Together, they had four sons and six daughters, including: